 Should I get insurance when renting a car?
-It’s one of those things that confuses many travelers: you’re about to rent a car, and the rental agent asks you if you want to purchase insurance, and you’re just not sure.
+It’s one of those things that confuses many travelers.
+You’re about to rent a car, and the rental agent asks you if you want to purchase insurance.
+And, like many people, you’re just not sure.

-It’s happened to most of us, and we’re not alone.
-A survey conducted by the National Association of Insurance Commissioners found that 20% of consumers always buy supplemental insurance, another 20% occasionally do, and 62% don’t believe their personal auto insurance automatically covers rental cars.
+It’s happens to most of us, and we’re not alone.
+A survey conducted by the National Association of Insurance Commissioners found that 20% of consumers always buy supplemental insurance.
+Another 20% occasionally do, and 62% don’t believe their personal auto insurance automatically covers rental cars.

 All this confusion is due to lack of knowledge about your auto insurance.
 Or you may just have the wrong information.
 For several years, I rented cars in Europe believing I had insurance coverage when, in fact, I didn’t.
 I’m certainly glad I never got into an accident

 If you don’t have some type of insurance when renting a car, you expose yourself to considerable financial risk.
-Being involved in an accident without insurance coverage could cost you many thousands, or even millions, of dollars.
+If you are in an accident without insurance coverage you can be liable for many thousands, or millions, of dollars

 Here’s an overview of what you need to know.

 Types of Insurance for Rental Cars

 Generally speaking, there are three types of insurance you should know about when renting a car: